lyledean1/lyledean1/_posts/2025-09-07-zjvm-jvm-in-zig.md

 ## Architecture

-Firstly, the simple implementation loads all the classes provided in the folder i.e
+The implementation starts by loading all classes from the provided folder:

 ```bash
 zig build run -- example/src/main/java/basic Fibonacci
 ```

-This command will load all .Class files in the "basic" folder, then Execute the Fibonacci "main" method.
+This command loads all .class files in the "basic" folder, then executes the "main" method of the Fibonacci class.
 The first step is illustrated below.
+See the code [here](https://github.com/lyledean1/zjvm/blob/8b203b6bcc5300aa1496c9c78f96c0c22155d484/src/main.zig#L45)

 <img width="338" height="524" alt="Screenshot 2025-09-07 at 16 14 20" src="https://github.com/user-attachments/assets/b7cd9309-08d0-40c2-8c73-611e921768d7" />

-Then the Classes are stored in the Klass Repo, which is used in the VM loop to find Classes when invokestatic, invokevirtual, invokespecial bytecodes are provided.
-It looks up the Class + Method to execute depending whether its static or not.
-If it is static then an Object is created in the Heap which has the instance fields related to that instance of that class (after the new instruction is executed).
-There is no Garbage Collector for the heap at the time of writing - which will be another feature I will be implementing.
+The classes are then stored in the Klass Repo, which the VM loop uses to find classes when executing invokestatic, invokevirtual, or invokespecial bytecodes.
+It looks up the appropriate class and method based on whether the call is static or instance-based.
+For instance methods, an object is created in the heap containing the instance fields for that class (this happens after the new instruction executes).
+Currently there's no garbage collector for the heap - that's another feature I plan to implement.
+The VM execute code is [here](https://github.com/lyledean1/zjvm/blob/8b203b6bcc5300aa1496c9c78f96c0c22155d484/src/runtime/vm.zig#L20)

 <img width="699" height="599" alt="Screenshot 2025-09-07 at 16 18 23" src="https://github.com/user-attachments/assets/7517e94e-7efc-4411-a951-2c4b925e20c6" />

 ## Inspiration